davidkhala/databricks-common/docs/compute/job.md

 # Job Compute
-- for running DLT, jobs
+- for running workflows (DLT or jobs) in servermore fashion